Quick start: package manager for context

 See how skills, docs, and rules work together to make your agent more effective

-This guide shows you how to set up Tessl and use docs, rules, and skills together to make your AI coding agent more effective.
-We'll build a simple Express.js REST API to demonstrate how these three components work together.
+This guide shows you how to set up Tessl to manage agent context using two types of context: documentation for OSS dependencies and skills.
+We'll build a simple Express.js REST API to demonstrate how these components work together.

 What you need:

-• An AI coding agent (Claude Code, Cursor, Gemini, Codex, etc.)
+• An AI coding agent (Claude Code, Cursor, Gemini, Codex, Copilot CLI, Copilot in VSCode, etc.)

 • Node.js and npm installed